-3.1.10 Exception to TANF work requirements

-Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement.
+- 3.1.10 Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement. - 3.1.10 Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement.